arnavgholap/Retail-Sales-Analysis/README.md

 # Retail-Sales-Analysis
- 12 months of data of sales
+ 12 months of sale data
 # Exploratory Data Analysis on Retail Sales
 ### This repository contains the code and results of an exploratory data analysis (EDA) on a retail sales dataset.
 The dataset contains information about sales of different products over a period of time.
 The EDA was conducted to gain insights into the data, such as the following: